rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/01-ibc-transfer-demo.md

 Create your chain using the spawn command line tool.
 Change the `GITHUB_USERNAME` to your github username.
 If you do not have a github, leaving it as default is fine.

-We create a [Proof of Authority](https://en.wikipedia.org/wiki/Proof_of_authority) network to focus on our application logic rather than worry about the security model.
+Create a [Proof of Authority](https://en.wikipedia.org/wiki/Proof_of_authority) network to focus on the application logic rather than worry about the security model.
 This is a great starting point for new chains.

 ```bash
 GITHUB_USERNAME=rollchains